Understanding Elderberry Bushes Size For Optimal Growth And Harvest

 Bark Color and Texture

 The bark of the American elderberry (Sambucus canadensis) is a distinctive feature that changes as the plant matures.
 Young stems start with a smooth, grayish-brown bark that feels almost soft to the touch.
 As the elderberry sambucus ages, the bark gradually becomes rougher, developing deep grooves and furrows that add character to the shrub.
 When cut or scraped, the bark reveals a white pith inside—a hallmark of both Sambucus canadensis and other elderberry species like Sambucus nigra.
 This white pith is easily visible in older stems and twigs, helping gardeners identify the plant even in winter.
 The evolving bark color and texture not only add visual interest to your garden but also reflect the healthy growth and maturity of your elderberry bush.
+Native Americans have historically used elderberries for food and medicine.

 Maintaining Optimal Size